/ By The Thyolo House

 The house belongs to Flavia Conforzi, an Italian-Malawian artist whose studio sits a short walk from the main building.
 Guests are welcome to sit in on a workshop — sketching, watercolour, mixed media — or simply visit the studio for a coffee and a conversation about the work.
 Flavia paints what's around her: banana trees, tea bushes, the faces of women who work the estate.
 There's no hard sell.
 You can spend twenty minutes or three hours.

 The kitchen runs on a similarly relaxed principle.
 Almost everything you eat at The Thyolo House restaurant comes from the garden you'll have walked past on the way to lunch: heirloom tomatoes, basil, chillies, papaya, lemons, sweet potatoes, ten kinds of leaves.
-The cooking is Italian fusion — Flavia is Italian on one side — and the result is a Malawi you won't find in many other places: handmade pasta with garden pesto, slow-braised pork chops, citrus salads, a cotoletta that wouldn't be out of place in Milan.
-We've written about this style of cooking in our Italian food on a tea estate guide if you want to know what to expect.
+The cooking is Italian fusion — Flavia is Italian on one side — and the result is a Malawi you won't find in many other places: handmade pasta with garden pesto, slow-braised pork chops, citrus salads, a cotoletta that wouldn't be out of place in Milan. the journal includes about this style of cooking in our Italian food on a tea country guide if you want to know what to expect.

 Afternoon options that travel well: